Alex-Pennington/LogSplitter_Controller/monitor/README.md

 ## Overview

-The LogSplitter Monitor is a companion system to the LogSplitter Controller, designed to provide remote monitoring, data collection, and system oversight capabilities.
-It features integrated NAU7802 precision weight sensing for load monitoring and connects to the same network infrastructure and logs to the same rsyslog server for centralized monitoring.
+The LogSplitter Monitor is a companion system to the LogSplitter Controller, designed to provide remote monitoring, data collection, and visual feedback capabilities.
+It features integrated NAU7802 precision weight sensing for load monitoring, LCD display for real-time status, and LED matrix heartbeat animation for visual system health indication.
+The Monitor connects to the same network infrastructure and logs to the same rsyslog server for centralized monitoring.

 ## Features

+### Visual Display Systems
+- **LCD Display**: 20x4 character LCD with real-time system status display
+- **LED Matrix Heartbeat Animation**: 12x8 LED matrix displaying animated heartbeat pattern
+- **Configurable Heartbeat**: Adjustable heart rate (30-200 BPM) and brightness (0-255)
+- **Visual Health Indicator**: Heartbeat animation provides immediate visual feedback of system status

 ### Networking
 - **WiFi Connectivity**: Automatic connection to the same network as the Controller